lorenzodlm/lorenzodlm/README.md

 - 👋 Hi, I’m Lorenzo
 - 👀 I’m interested in Coding!
 - 🌱 I’m currently learning HTML
-- ⚡ Fun fact: The distance from Earth to the Sun is 93 million miles (149 million kilometers)!!!
+- ⚡ Fun fact: The distance from Earth to the Sun is 149 million kilometers (93 million miles)!!!